Paleo Almond Banana Bread

 My sister devoured two loaves in as many days, and her boyfriend referred to it as “the bread of the gods”.
 My sister is gluten-free, but her boyfriend isn’t, so that definitely tells you something!

-As for the texture, this Almond Banana Bread is dense, but super flavorful and isn’t dry or crumbly at all.
-The coconut oil and bananas keep it super moist (ew, that word).
+As for the texture, this Almond Banana Bread is super flavorful and isn’t dry or crumbly at all.
+The coconut oil and bananas keep it super moist.
 It’s amazing with a slather of peanut butter, a thin layer of coconut butter, or a pat of butter.

-It’s sweet, which is wildly impressive considering except for 1 tablespoon of honey (that’s nothing!), it’s sweetened solely by bananas.
-I also love doing the no-grain thing in my gluten free baking recipes, because almonds and coconuts (the flours I used) taste like they belong in a dessert or baked good, unlike other weird gluten free flours that just leave a bad aftertaste.
+This banana bread is also surprisingly sweet, especially when you consider that we only use one tablespoon of honey to sweeten.
+The rest of the sweetness comes naturally from the bananas.
+I also love doing the no-grain thing in my gluten-free baking recipes, because almonds and coconuts (the flours I used) taste like they belong in a dessert or baked good, unlike other weird gluten-free flours that just leave a bad aftertaste.

 If you’re looking for something a tad bit healthier than your typical banana bread, try this recipe out!
 You won’t be disappointed.

 - No-Bake Paleo Chocolate Almond Butter Bars

 - Total Time: 42 minutes

 - Category: Quick Breads

 - Diet: Gluten Free